AdarshSamani/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
-Engineered using Spring Security, JWT, Spring-Boot, React.js and Postgresql
+Pioneered using Spring & Spring-Boot, React.js and Postgresql